EmanHerawy/react-box/README.md

     truffle run generate
     ```

-5. Move the service folder inside react src folder or any other folders
+5. Move the service & build folders inside React/angular/wvuejs/webpack src folder or any other folders

-6. In the `client` directory, we run the React app.
+6. In the `client` got to your prefered web framework , we run the React/angular/wvuejs/webpack app.
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
     // in another terminal (i.e. not in the truffle develop prompt) cd client